christophermadsen/coffeemacs/README.md

 # Coffeemacs - A Loosely Maintained Emacs Data Science Config for Windows.

-I used to work in a company where the Data Science team all used an internally maintained configuration of Emacs for UNIX based systems.
+I used to work in an Emacs configuration for UNIX based systems.
 However, these days I mostly spend my days on Windows, so this is my attempt at making my own Emacs configuration for Python and Data Science on Windows.
 Why Windows?
 You may ask.
 Well...
 Because I am too lazy to switch between systems.

 <p align="center">
     <img src="coffee-isometric-dashboard.png">